andremano/online-core/docs/source/data-entry.rst

 .. important::
    **Resources.**
-   You will require the latest LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `data_entry.zip <data_entry_>`_ which you can download from CANVAS.
+   You will require the latest LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `data_entry.zip <data_entry_>`_.
 When you unzip the dataset, you will find the following files inside:

    + ``data_entry.qgs`` – a QGIS project file;
    + ``checking_errors.qgs`` – a QGIS project file;